robleeper/EE-Holiday-Classes/readme.md

 # DEPRECATED
 This addon is not being maintained.
+I haven't had much use for it for quite some time and it seems like nobody else has either.

 ## Holiday Class